 While teaching, he led restorative justice circles and discussions, partnered with parents and families, supported the launch of student college savings programs, and served as Instructional Innovation Specialists.
 When Phil began teaching at KIPP Summit Academy, there were only a handful of Chromebooks available to students in the entire school.
 As the Instructional Innovation Specialist, he developed systems for implementing technology in the classroom, provided professional development for peer teachers to incorporate small-group instructional models in their own classrooms, and assisted in school-wide structures for lesson collaboration and data sharing.
 As a result of Phil’s work, KIPP Summit Academy was a one-to-one school in just two years, ensuring every teacher and student had access to a Chromebook and internet anytime.

-In addition to his work as Innovation Manager, Phil is charged with building out a vision and plan for supporting sciences across the region to more closely align with the NGSS.
-He works nationally with the KIPP Foundation as a member of the Science, Technology, Engineering, and Maker (STEM) Guiding Coalition.
 Phil was a member of the Advisory Council for the Computer History Museum in San Jose, CA. He has presented his work and experiences at various panels and events including Teach for America’s ED Summit on the Digital Divide and Schoolzilla’s Data Champion Summit on Blended and Personalized Learning Data Driven Instruction.
+His most recent presentation titled "Conscience Science: Social Justice in Our Classrooms" was delivered to a national audience of teachers and administrators in Las Vegas, NV.

 Phil received his B.S. from Bucknell University where he majored in Neuroscience and minored in Legal Studies and Economics.
 As a Pell Grant recipient and work-study awardee, he worked multiple jobs on campus in the Financial Aid Office, Admissions Office, and Office of Student Life to support himself through college.
 While at Bucknell, he served as President of Bucknell Student Government.
 Additionally, he helped to lay the foundation for a community school in Cabón, a neighborhood in the outskirts of Santo Domingo, Dominican Republic.
 Frequently visiting and leading peers to the Dominican Republic every year, Phil and his team fundraised tens of thousands of dollars and dedicated countless hours to building up one of the only schools in the region.
 He was President of Advancing Communities by Educating and Serving (A.C.E.S.), the organizing body of the Cabón school for three years.